CMX: Cross-Modal Fusion for RGB-X Semantic Segmentation with Transformers: Experimental Results and Analyses

 \subsection{Results on RGB-Depth Datasets}

-We first assess the performance of our method on different RGB-D semantic segmentation datasets.
+We first conduct experiments on RGB-D semantic segmentation datasets.
+The results are grouped in Table~\ref{tab:rbgd_sota}.

 \textbf{NYU Depth V2.} The results on the NYU Depth V2 dataset are shown in Table~\ref{tab:NYU}.
-The performances of our model using different sizes of backbones are reported.
 It can be easily seen that our approach achieves leading scores.
-The proposed method with SegFormer-B2 already exceeds previous methods, attaining $54.4\%$ in mIoU.
-Our CMX models based on SegFormer-B4 and -B5 further dramatically improve the mIoU to $56.3\%$ and $56.9\%$, clearly standing out in front of all state-of-the-art approaches.
-The best CMX model even reaches superior results than recent strong pretraining-based methods~\cite{girdhar2022omnivore,bachmann2022multimae} like Omnivore~\cite{girdhar2022omnivore} that uses images, videos, and single-view 3D data for supervision.
+The proposed method with MiT-B2 already exceeds previous methods, attaining $54.4\%$ in mIoU. {Our CMX models based on MiT-B4 and -B5 further dramatically improve the mIoU to $56.3\%$ and $56.9\%$, clearly standing out in front of all state-of-the-art approaches.} The best CMX model even reaches superior results than recent strong pretraining-based methods~\cite{girdhar2022omnivore,bachmann2022multimae} like Omnivore~\cite{girdhar2022omnivore} that uses images, videos, and single-view 3D data for supervision.

-\textbf{SUN-RGBD.} The segmentation results of CMX on the SUN-RGBD dataset are shown in Table~\ref{tab:table_SUN}.
-We experiment by training and testing backbones of two different sizes and our method achieves leading performances.
-Our interactive cross-modal fusion approach exceeds previous works that either use input fusion depicted in Fig.~\ref{fig:comparison_fusion_methods}(a) including SGNet~\cite{chen2021spatial_guided} and ShapeConv~\cite{cao2021shapeconv}, or build on feature fusion illustrated in Fig.~\ref{fig:comparison_fusion_methods}(b) including ACNet~\cite{hu2019acnet} and SA-Gate~\cite{chen2020sa_gate}.
-In particular, with SegFormer-B4 and -B5, our proposed method elevates the state-of-the-art to more than $52.0\%$ in mIoU.
-CMX is also better than multi-task methods like PAP~\cite{zhang2019pattern} and TET~\cite{zhang2022tube_embedded}.
-As the model with SegFormer-B5 comes with much larger computational complexity and relatively small improvements, which will be assessed in Sec.~\ref{sec:efficiency_analysis}, in the following experiments we mainly use SegFormer-B2 and -B4 backbones.

-\textbf{Stanford2D3D.} As shown in Table~\ref{tab:table_stanford2d3d}, on the large-scale Stanford2D3D dataset, our proposed solution also achieves state-of-the-art mIoU scores.
-CMX based on SegFormer-B2 already surpasses the previous best ShapeConv~\cite{cao2021shapeconv} based on ResNet-101~\cite{he2016resnet} in mIoU and our model based on SegFormer-B4 further improves the accuracy values, reaching mIoU of $62.1\%$.
+\textbf{Stanford2D3D.} {In Table~\ref{tab:table_stanford2d3d}, our CMX achieves state-of-the-art mIoU scores.
+Our B2-based CMX surpasses the previous best ShapeConv~\cite{cao2021shapeconv} based on ResNet-101~\cite{he2016resnet} in mIoU} and our model based on MiT-B4 further reaches mIoU of $62.1\%$.
 The results demonstrate the effectiveness and learning capacity of our approach on such a large RGB-D dataset.